Language exposure for deaf children: Benefits of language exposure

-Providing language exposure
+Language development

+For children who can hear and speak, first language exposure usually starts with their parents' native language.
 There are two primary approaches proposed for exposing deaf and hard of hearing children to language.
-The first is through sign language and the second is through spoken language.
+The first is through sign language, and the second is through spoken language.
 However, it is not necessary to choose one or the other.
-Research shows that learning two languages, regardless of what languages they are, can provide unique cognitive advantages to bilingual individuals.
+Research indicates that learning two languages, regardless of the specific languages themselves, can offer unique cognitive benefits.
+For deaf and hard of hearing children in particular, learning both a signed language from birth and spoken/written language can protect the child from the harms that come from language deprivation, which occurs when a child is delayed in accessing language in any modality.
+This suggests that learning two languages, irrespective of the languages themselves, can provide distinct cognitive advantages to bilingual individuals.
 Furthermore, bilingualism opens up more opportunities for the individual by enabling them to interact with users of multiple languages.
-For deaf and hard of hearing children in particular, learning both a signed language from birth and spoken/written language as they are able to access those modalities can protect the child from the harms that come from the language deprivation that occurs when a child is delayed in accessing language in any modality.